-On June 18, 2012, we entered into an employment agreement with Mr. John Hamilton, pursuant to which he has served as the Vice President of Regulatory and Reimbursement of the Company since such date.
-The employment agreement was for a two-year term and has since been automatically renewed for additional one year terms.
-Pursuant to the employment agreement, Mr. Hamilton is entitled to an annual base salary of \$170,000, subject to increases as may be determined from time to time by the Board, and an annual performance bonus up to 15% of his annual base salary.
-In the event that Mr. Hamilton's employment is terminated by the Company without cause (as defined in his employment agreement), he will be entitled to certain severance payments and benefits, including monthly payments of his annual base salary, the replacement cost of eligible health, welfare and fringe benefits such as reimbursement for any COBRA or other medical, dental and vision premiums, and annual performance bonus, in each case, for a period of twelve weeks from the date of termination.
-Mr. Hamilton is not entitled to any severance if he is terminated by the Company for cause.
+Employment Agreement.
+On June 18, 2012, we entered into an employment agreement with Mr. John Hamilton, pursuant to which he served as the Vice President, Regulatory and Clinical of the Company (previously Vice President, Reglatory and Reimbursement) until his resignation on January 31, 2017.
+The employment agreement was for a two-year term and was automatically renewed for additional one year terms.
+Pursuant to the employment agreement, Mr. Hamilton was entitled to an annual base salary of \$170,000, subject to increases as may be determined from time to time by the Board, and an annual performance bonus up to 15% of his annual base salary.
+In the event that Mr. Hamilton's employment were terminated by the Company without cause (as defined in his employment agreement), he would be entitled to certain severance payments and benefits, including monthly payments of his annual base salary, the replacement cost of eligible health, welfare and fringe benefits such as reimbursement for any COBRA or other medical, dental and vision premiums, and annual performance bonus, in each case, for a period of twelve weeks from the date of termination.
+Mr. Hamilton would not be entitled to any severance if he were terminated by the Company for cause.
+For information regarding Mr. Hamilton's subsequent waiver of his severance benefits, see "Separation Agreement and Consultant Agreement" below.